This is Epoq, Inc.'s privacy notice.

 - Where we need to comply with a legal or regulatory obligation.
 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

 - We may share Template Data that you give to us when completing one of our automated legal document templates with third parties so that they can provide a service or assistance that you have requested.
-For example, when you create a document on this website, we may offer the facility for you to request that the document be reviewed by a lawyer of your choice.
-If you request this review service, using the Online by Invitation technology, the lawyer can be given online access to your electronic document file, and the associated questionnaire that you completed, so that the lawyer may undertake the requested review.
-This technology may be used in other circumstances, but it will only ever be used to share your document with a third party so that the third party can provide a service or assistance that you have requested.
+For example, when you create a document on this website, we may offer the facility for you to request that the document be reviewed by an attorney.
+If you request this review service, the attorney will be given online access to your electronic document file, and the associated questionnaire that you completed, so that the attorney may undertake the requested review.
+The Online by Invitation technology may be used by you in other circumstances with similar effects, but it will only ever be used to share your document with a third party so that the third party can provide a service or assistance that you have requested.
 We rely on consent as a legal ground for processing your personal data in this way.

 - We rely on consent as a legal ground for processing your personal data in relation to notifying our insurers about any claim you may make against us or about any circumstances that may give rise to a claim by you against us.

 - We also rely on consent as a legal ground for processing your personal data in relation to sending direct marketing communications to you via email or text message.
 You have the right to withdraw your consent to receive such communications at any time.
-You can do this by editing your preferences yourself from the 'My Account' page of this website or, alternatively, by contacting us.
+You can do this by contacting us.

 - Generally, however, we do not rely on consent as a legal ground for processing your personal data except in the circumstances described above.